 Torus is the first work in a series of three, all of which work to explore the Torus form, which can seem both simple and complex at once.
 The first work, which is this, aims to unfold the form in a temporal and spatial course – and challenge the viewer’s encounter with it.
 As well as accessing the form from a scientific angle.

-Sophie Hjerl (Director, Sound)
+Sophie Hjerl (Artist, Director, Sound)

-Andreas Schönau (CG Artist, Designer)
+Andreas Schönau (CG and programming)

 Milan Grajetzki (Programming, Sound)